 (Tip #7) Avoid betting on races with 6 or less runners as they tend to be won by a very short priced favorite and will give a poor return for your money unless it is part of a multiple bet, such as a Double.
 However, if the favorite is a decent price, say 3/1, for example, then needless to say, it is worth having a bet.

-Even if you only have a bet at weekends, (Tip #10) try to learn as much as possible about the horses you are backing, their jockeys and trainers.
+(Tip #10) try to learn as much as possible about the horses you are backing, their jockeys and trainers.
 As well as familiarizing yourself with the characteristics of different racecourses.

-The best horse racing betting advice I can offer is to (Tip #11) never bet more than you can afford to lose.
+(Tip #11) never bet more than you can afford to lose.
 You are not going to win all the time, so don’t waste your money chasing a losing streak.
 So take a disciplined approach to betting, and hopefully, you will have fewer losing bets which will help to make your horse racing betting more profitable and enjoyable.